hverlin/mise-vscode/README.md

 VS Code extension for [mise](https://mise.jdx.dev/)

-> [mise](https://mise.jdx.dev/) is a development environment setup tool that manages your project's tools, runtimes, environment variables, and tasks all in one place.
+> [mise](https://mise.jdx.dev/) is a development setup tool that manages your project's tools, runtimes, environment variables, and tasks all in one place.

 ![mise-extension.png](screenshots/mise-extension.png)